$1,320,542Average Value$665Average Price per Sq Ft44Homes For Sale

 There’s no doubt that the Trabuco area is a haven for outdoor enthusiasts.
 Because of the neighborhood’s proximity to the Cleveland National Forest and Santa Ana Mountains, locals here can hike, bike or ride horseback up Trabuco Creek Road Trail and connect a vast network of hiking trails.
 At O’Neill Regional Park, residents can find over 4,000 acres of natural land full of trails, playgrounds, picnic areas and campgrounds equipped with equestrian-friendly amenities like horse corrals.
 Just north of the neighborhood is the ENC Tucker Wildlife Sanctuary, which spans approximately 12 acres throughout the nearby Modjeska Canyon.
 Visitors can explore a natural history center and go birdwatching on one of the sanctuary’s observation decks.

-O'Neill Regional Park has miles of hiking, biking, and horse riding trails.
+O’Neill Regional Park offers miles of hiking, biking, and horseback riding trails.

 1/2